-According to the Hong Kong Companies Ordinance, when set up your company in Hong Kong, at least one share must be issued and allotted to the company’s founder.
+According to the Hong Kong Companies Ordinance, when register your company in Hong Kong, at least one share must be issued and allotted to the company’s founder.
 However, if you are the sole owner of your company shares, it is difficult to grow your company without external capital.

 If you plan to increase your company’s capital by selling part of your company through the issue of shares, there is some administrative work you need to do for existing and potential shareholders.